Compass Fall Retreat 2022 Testimonials

 Updated: Jan 31

 The weekend of November 18-20th, around 50 young adults came together for the annual Compass Fall Retreat.
 As a light snowfall fell as retreat attendees arrived for check-in, they were greeted with a roaring fire in the main space to keep the room warm as the retreat began.
 The retreat took place at Camp Shiloh in Hewitt, NJ for the second year in a row.
 Camp Shiloh provided an inviting, warm and peaceful environment - perfect for a retreat weekend away.

 The retreat's focus was on the Beatitudes.
-Over the course of the weekend, the group heard five talks, an opening talk Friday night giving in introduction and overview of the Beatitudes and the four to follow zoomed in on four of the eight beatitudes.
-The talks were impactful and all posed questions to ponder and prayer through.
-There were also powerful and prayerful times of worship, small groups & personal prayer as well as time to for people to socialize and get to know one another.
+Over the course of the weekend, the group heard five talks, an opening talk Friday night giving an introduction and overview of the Beatitudes and the four to follow zoomed in on four of the eight beatitudes.
+The talks were impactful and all posed questions to ponder and pray through.
+There were also powerful and prayerful times of worship, small groups & personal prayer as well as time for people to socialize and get to know one another.
 Overall, it was a very blessed weekend and the Lord worked in power.

 Read on for two sharings from Compass members who attended the retreat.